 Also collectively called “voc-tech” schools and programs for short, career/vocational schools and programs provide students with an education in a specific skill or trade for careers in such fields as agriculture, cosmetology, electric, plumbing, etc. These programs may be at standalone schools or campuses, or may be included as a separate educational track at existing public school districts within Massachusetts.

-In addition to the 16 Commonwealth charter schools within the city of Boston, Boston residents are welcome to enter the lottery for any of the more than 80 Commonwealth charter schools across the state.
+In addition to Boston’s Commonwealth charter schools, Boston residents are welcome to enter the lottery for any of the more than 80 Commonwealth charter schools across the state.
 These schools are free and open to the public.
 Commonwealth charter schools outside of the Boston Public Charter Schools each have their own enrollment applications and deadlines.
 There is often preference based on neighborhood, but all Commonwealth charter schools have a lottery for which anyone can sign up.

-Visit the Department of Elementary and Secondary Education website for a list of all Massachusetts Commonwealth charter schools.
+- Visit the Department of Elementary and Secondary Education website for a list of all Massachusetts Commonwealth charter public schools.

 Inter-District School Choice